philip-khor/blog-refresh/content/post/2019-07-07-reflections-on-the-tidyverse.md

    and projects such as the `ellipsis` package are exploring potential solutions to this problem.

-## Pipes are good
+## Pipes are good, but to teach?

-**Are pipes really difficult?** R `magrittr` pipes were inspired by UNIX pipes.
+R `magrittr` pipes were inspired by UNIX pipes.
 While I'm not familiar with using them, they've been around for a while.

 Pipes, combined with `dplyr` verbs, provide a SQL-like logic to your code.
 In R for Data Science, the authors compare